mobily-enterprises/jsonreststores/README.md

 ## Permissions

-iBy default, everything is allowed: stores allow pretty much anything and anything; anybody can DELETE, PUT, POST, etc. Furtunately, JsonRestStores allows you to decide exactly what is allowed and what isn't, by overriding specific methods.
+By default, everything is allowed: stores allow pretty much anything and anything; anybody can DELETE, PUT, POST, etc. Furtunately, JsonRestStores allows you to decide exactly what is allowed and what isn't, by overriding specific methods.

 Each permission function needs to call the callback: if everything went fine, `cb()` will be called with `cb( null, true )`; to fail, `cb( null, false )`.